"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

-So…How do you Increase Blog Traffic That Generates Sales?
+So…How do you Drive More Blog Traffic?

-#1.
-Define Your Target Audience.
+1. Define Your Target Audience

-This could also give you the advantages you need to quickly dominate your industry and rank almost for any keyword related to your niche.
+This could also give you the advantages you need to quickly dominate your industry.
+And rank almost for any keyword related to your niche.

 Targeting your ideal audience is like in the game of darts.
 If you don’t aim very well, you probably will lose.
 If your aim is fair.
-Let say you hit the board – good!
+Let’s say you hit the board – good!
 But if your aim is perfect – you hit the bull’s eye, excellent!

-Think about the problem(s) you aim at solving with your content, once you can figure this out, defining your target market will become less troublesome.
+Think about the problem(s) you aim at solving with your content.
+Once you can figure this out, defining your target market will become less troublesome.

 Take CopyBlogger for an example.